danilbogdan/starnavi_task/README.md

   -f FILE, --file FILE  read input from file
   -r, --recursive       Weather to apply recursive implementation or not
 ```
-Application has two implementations: functional and object-oriented.
-Argument `-r` applies functional approach.
-Without `-r` the object-oriented implementation will be used.
-There are two ways of map input: through stdin or via file.
-Use `-f` to specify path to map file.

 ## 2. Map format
 Input example